 Political Science – Field of study catalogue MU

-“Power relations, interests, hierarchy and order under close scrutiny”
+“Power relations, interests, hierarchy, and order under the microscope.”

 After successfully completing his/her studies the graduate is able to: